 Why a Conservation Strategy?

-This document sets out some guidelines as to how the NZRCA is likely to act in the face of this onslaught.
+The (then) NZRCA executive recognised that different times may dictate a different approach and so the Conservation Strategy was born.
+The document sets out some guidelines as to how the Whitewater NZ is likely to act in the face of this onslaught.
 It's a reasonably formal document because the audience it is intended for includes all our key stakeholders - developers, policy makers, allied environment and recreational organisations as well as paddlers.

 What's the big picture message of the draft Conservation Strategy?